ZeroDayLab/metasploit-modules/auxiliary/scanner/http/README.md

 puppet_scanner
 ==============

-The module detects Puppetmaster installation and attemtps to fingerprint it.
+This module scans for Puppetmaster installations and performs version fingerprinting.

 * Example: